mjhea0/express-testing-mocha-knex/README.md

 ### Code

-Since we really don't know what the test is going to look like, let's start with writing a quick script to generate test data.
-Create a new file with the "test" directory called *generate.test.date.js*, and then add the following code to it:
+Since we don't really (or maybe *really* don't?) know what the test is going to look like, let's start with writing a quick script to generate test data.
+Create a new file within the "test" directory called *generate.test.date.js*, and then add the following code to it:

 ```javascript
 const faker = require('faker');